canonical/hotsos/defs/README.md

   Import path to an implementation of core.host_helpers.SectionalConfigBase.

 path: <path>
-  Optional path (e.g. config file) to use as argument to handler.
+  Optional path or list of paths used as input when creating config handlers.
+Each path must be a file or glob path (wildcard).

 assertions: ASSERTION
   One or more ASSERTION can be defined and optionally grouped using